zshwuhan/AD-Link/README.md

 This example is executed in the data set Facebook-Twitter.
 There are around 3600 truth matching user pairs across two platform, and the original data has been preprocessed to user feature vector.

+Dataset: More details can be found in  https://larc.smu.edu.sg/research/data-repository

 Input: User attributes feature vector, e.g., user name, screen name, description, network, post.

 Output: Projection matrix and weights.